AirplaneConcept/SynologySafeRename/README.md

 **Version:** Robust4 &nbsp;·&nbsp; **Platform:** Windows PowerShell &nbsp;·&nbsp; **February 2026**

+> *This was inspired by the miguno / sauber project, but this is designed to clean up file names in a PC folder so they can be cleanly synced to a Synology NAS rather than files that are already on the Synology NAS.
+This was created by AI.*
 > *Renames files and folders on your Windows drive so they back up cleanly to an encrypted Synology NAS — stripping diacritics, illegal characters, oversized names, and optional phrase patterns, with a full two-stage preview before anything is changed.*

 ---